 3. Altered mental state - namely:

-Progression from restlessness, diaphoresis, and neuromuscular dysfunction to confusion, convulsions and death is described.
+The severity of symptoms ranges from mild to life-threatening.
+Progression from restlessness, diaphoresis, and neuromuscular dysfunction to confusion, convulsions and death has been described.

 Skin appearance should be normal in SS, a fact that helps to differentiate it from two similar diagnoses (see below).
 The presence of muscular hypertonicity, sustained clonus and hyperthermia (which may rise as high as 41°C) indicate severe disease.

 A neonatal behavioural syndrome caused by mothers taking SSRIs in the last trimester of pregnancy has recently been postulated.

 These criteria have been developed (following a review of a large series of patients with serotogenic drug overdose) to confirm the diagnosis of moderate or severe toxicity.

 - Anticholinergic poisoning (normal reflexes, dry mouth, hot and dry skin, absent bowel sounds).

 - Malignant hyperthermia (caused by inhalational anaesthetics; mottled and patchily cyanotic skin, severe rigidity and hyporeflexia).